Behind the Badge: Studying DeLorean’s DMC Insignia Design Takes Us Back in Time

 Although it was Detroit-born John Z. DeLorean who designed his dream car, it’s commonly recognized that he didn’t design the company’s logo.
-One source claims artist Phil Gibson designed it, while another claims it was done by Hector Gomez.
+One source claims artist Phil Gibbon designed it, while another claims it was done by Hector Gomez.
 Others say New Products Director Chuck Bennington had a big influence on its design, as did Giorgetto Giugiaro, who helped design the car itself.
 Who actually did is still being debated.

 If you ever happen to see images of the early wooden DeLorean DMC-12 prototype, you’ll notice the initials DSV on the grille instead of DMC.
 The reason?
 The original conception of the DMC-12 was a sports car with unparalleled safety features.
 Thus, DSV stood for DeLorean Safety Vehicle.
 After the prototype was introduced in 1979, that name was quickly scrapped.

 Enjoy learning about DeLorean’s ‘DMC’ badge?
 Check out the rest of our Behind the Badge series examining automotive brand logos!